 What is mass customization?

 Mass customization is an approach for creating individual products – each item produced can be specifically made (or modified) to the specific requirements of a customer.
 The approach looks to combines the cost benefits of ‘mass’ manufacturing with the personalization feasible with bespoke (or customized) production.
-While each product is unique, the approach aims to keep the associated manufacturing costs down by specifying defined dimensions on which the product can be customized, and typically automating the manufacturing process so as to remove coordination difficulties or substantial manual labor costs associated with customised production.
+While each product is unique, the approach aims to keep the associated manufacturing costs down by specifying defined dimensions on which the product can be customized, and typically automating the manufacturing process so as to remove coordination difficulties or substantial manual labor costs associated with customized production.

 How is mass customization different from bespoke products?